smcnary/ODataWebAPI/README.md

 # ODataWebAPI
-Using Odata to query webapi
+Using Odata to query webapi with Angular client and web api backend.